San Francisco Ladies Protection and Relief Society

-The San Francisco Ladies Protection and Relief Society, doing business as "Heritage on the Marina", is a non-profit foundation that operates a Continuing Care Retirement Community in the Marina District of San Francisco, California.
+The San Francisco Ladies Protection and Relief Society, now known as Heritage on the Marina, is a non-profit foundation that operates a Continuing Care Retirement Community in the Marina District of San Francisco, California.
 Founded in 1853 with the mission "to render protection and assistance to strangers, to sick independent women and children," the organization has provided a variety of philanthropic benefits to generations of San Franciscans.
-Currently providing three levels of care — independent living, assisted-living, and memory & cognitive support, — the Society's strategic plan envisages transitioning to an aging-in-place model.
-The premises are of historical and architectural merit, including structures designed by architects Julia Morgan, Warren Charles Perry and Gardner Dailey.
+They provide three levels of care — independent living, assisted-living, and memory & cognitive support, the Society's strategic plan envisages transitioning to an aging-in-place model.
+The premises are of historical and architectural merit, including structures designed by architects Julia Morgan, Warren Charles Perry, and Gardner Dailey.

 In 2024, the building was listed as a San Francisco Designated Landmark (SFDL).

 History

 The following timeline was extracted from photos of posters created by Jean Fowler and other residents for the 160th anniversary of the Society.
 The originals are housed in binders in the Stucky Library at Heritage on the Marina.